-- TASK 1) Create and fund a DCOM Redevelopment Incentive Plan as part of the Economic Plan - (EP) that includes but Is not limited to: - 1.
+- TASK 1) Create and fund a DCOM Redevelopment Incentive Plan as part of the Economic Plan (EP) that includes but is not limited to: - 1.
 Historic Resource incentives. - 2.
 Comprehensive plan land use alignment incentives. - 3.
 Architectural themes related to the current approved edition of the Palmetto Downtown Design Guidelines. - 4.
 Linkages to code compliance, fire safety and CPTED. - 5.
 Incentivize demolition of derelict, unsafe or unhealthy buildings. - 6.
 Incentivize stormwater LID pretreatment and onsite storage. - 7.
 Incentivize local (City and Area) vendor redevelopment preference. - TASK 2) The Agency should attract private investment into the DCOM through the amendment of City planning and zoning regulations and building codes as follows, but not limited to: - 1.
 Zero front and side set-backs. - 2.
 Commercial Apartments. - 3.
 Over public sidewalk awnings and shade effects. - 4.
 Parking capacity mitigation. - 5.
 Stormwater LID capacity mitigation. - TASK 3) Develop a DCOM Streetscape Program as an element of the Infrastructure Plan (IFP): - 1.
-Prioritization of roads as follows: - 1.
-5th Street from 8th Avenue West to 10th Avenue (pilot). - ii.
-10th Avenue. - iii.
+Prioritization of roads as follows: - a.
+5th Street from 8th Avenue West to 10th Avenue (pilot). - b.
+10th Avenue. - c.
 8th Avenue. - 2.
-Develop a scope of work in the DCOM including but not limited to: - Tree-lined streets. - ii.
-Maximize parking opportunities as follows: - 1.
-On-street diagonal public parking - 2.
-Interior block public parking with multiple entrances and exits. - iii.
-Open space and public art.
+Develop a scope of work in the DCOM including but not limited to: - a.
+Tree-lined streets. - b.
+Maximize parking opportunities as follows: - i.
+On-street diagonal public parking - ii.
+Interior block public parking with multiple entrances and exits. - c.
+Open space and public art. - d.
+Wide sidewalks. - e.
+Unified benches, trash receptacles, and the like.

-- iv.
-Wide sidewalks. - v.
-Unified benches, trash receptacles, and the like. - vi.
-On street Stormwater LID. - vii.
-A traditional (historic) Small-town theme. - 3.
+- f.
+On-street Stormwater LID. - g.
+A traditional (historic) Small Town theme. - 3.
 Plan and fund the purchase of necessary rights-of-way in the DCOM area for streetscape improvements related to the IFP. - 4.
-Integrate streetscape design with that of the Linear Park Trail Design (LPT) - TASK 4) Partner with Manatee County and the State of Florida in new-employment incentives directly related to the approved uses of the DCOM as an element of the Economic Plan (EP). - TASK 5) Develop and fund a Community Safety Plan as an element of the Community Policing Innovation Plan (CPIP). - TASK 6) Develop and fund Commercial Marketing and internet presence training plan as part of the Economic Plan (EP). - TASK 7) Develop and fund a Commercial Rent Incentive as part of the Economic Plan (EP). - TASK 8) 924 Fifth Street West, 930 5th Street West, and adjacent parcels. - 1.
+Integrate streetscape design with that of the Linear Park Trail (LPT) Design - TASK 4) Partner with Manatee County and the State of Florida in new-employment incentives directly related to the approved uses of the DCOM as an element of the Economic Plan (EP). - TASK 5) Develop and fund a community safety through the Community Policing Innovation Plan (CPIP). - TASK 6) Develop and fund Commercial Marketing and internet presence training plan as part of the Economic Plan (EP). - TASK 7) Develop and fund a Commercial Rent Incentive as part of the Economic Plan (EP). - TASK 8) 924 Fifth Street West, 930 5th Street West, and adjacent parcels. - 1.
 Demolish derelict structures. - 2.
-Re-plat the property to maximize taxable frontage on 5th Street. - 3.
+Re-plat the property to maximize taxable frontage on 5th Street.
+The replat of property should include an instrument to provide the CRA a method to establish restrictions or covenants running with the land sold or leased for private use for such periods of time and under such conditions as the governing body deems necessary to effectuate the purposes of the plan. - 3.
 Partner with the Private Sector to redevelop 5th Street frontage using the redevelopment incentives. - 4.
 Develop the remainder of property (interior block) as 5th Street Streetscape public parking. - 5.
 Encourage private redevelopment through the building of a model to city guidelines for the district. - TASK 9) 512 10th Avenue West (Olympia Theater). - 1.
 If possible, allow the private market to adjust for the vacancy of the Olympia Theatre. - 2.
-Agency Incentives for this district should be offered to promote positive historic preservation redevelopment. - 3.
-Offer incentive for private sector redevelopment of the corner parking lot. - i.
-Make full use of district redevelopment incentives. - ii.
-Encourage commercial use possible with Commercial Apartments. - iii.
-Displace lot parking with street parking and public parking behind building located at 924 5th Street West.
+Agency incentives for this district should be offered to promote positive historic preservation redevelopment. - 3.
+Offer incentive for private sector redevelopment of the corner parking lot. - a.
+Make full use of district redevelopment incentives. - b.
+Encourage commercial use possible with Commercial Apartments. - c.
+Displace lot parking with street parking and public parking behind building located at 924 5th Street West. - TASK 10) Facilitate parking for the Riverside boat ramp.